WanJuan-CC: A Safe and High-Quality Open-sourced English Webtext Dataset: Method

 \subsubsection{Toxicity Classification}

 To address the potential harmful content on the Internet, we utilized the training and test sets provided by the Toxic Comment Classification Challenge on the Kaggle platform\cite{jigsawtoxic} to fine-tune the Bert model for toxic data filtering.
 This dataset includes labels for six categories: toxic, severe\_toxic, obscene, threat, insult, and identity\_hate.
-Each piece of data has six 0/1 attribute tags, where 1 indicates that the data possesses the corresponding category attribute, and 0 indicates the absence thereof.
-We re-labeled each piece of data according to the following rule: if any of the six attributes is 1, it is marked as "toxic"; otherwise, it is marked as "non-toxic".
-In this way, we obtained a binary classification dataset, with a ratio of approximately 1:2.5 between toxic and non-toxic data.
-During this process, we did not alter the original division of the training and test sets in the dataset.
+We simplified these labels into a binary classification of "toxic" and "non-toxic", based on whether any of the original six attributes were present.
+In this way, we obtained a binary classification dataset.
+During this process, we did not alter the original division of the training and test sets in the dataset and fine-tuned the Bert model.

-We fine-tuned the bert for sequence classification model on the re-annotated training set, and ultimately, with a threshold set at 0.5, the model's precision reached 81.56\%, recall was 87.95\%, and the F1 score was 84.63\%.
-Utilizing this model, we conducted a comprehensive screening of the Dedup Data dataset, marking all data exceeding a threshold of 0.2 as to-be-discarded.
-Approximately 3.9\% of the data was marked for discarding.